-(STK)] is a heterodimeric enzyme, composed of an invariant α subunit encoded by SUCLG1 and a substratespecific β subunit, encoded by either SUCLA2 or SUCLG2.
+Succinyl-CoA ligase (SUCL) is a heterodimeric enzyme, composed of an invariant $\alpha$ subunit encoded by SUCLG1 and a substrate-specific $\beta$ subunit, encoded by either SUCLA2 or SUCLG2.
 This dimer combination results in either an ATP-forming (EC 6.2.1.5) or a GTP-forming SUCL (EC 6.2.1.4).
-The enzyme is located in the mitochondrial matrix being part of the citric acid cycle, catalyzing the conversion of succinyl-CoA and ADP (or GDP) to CoASH, succinate and ATP (or GTP) (Johnson et al. 1998). ΔG for this reaction is 0.07 kJ/ mol and therefore it is reversible (Li et al. 2013).
-When SUCL proceeds in the direction towards succinyl-CoA, this product may follow heme- or ketone body metabolism (Labbe et al. 1965; Ottaway et al. 1981).
+The enzyme is located in the mitochondrial matrix being part of the citric acid cycle, catalyzing the conversion of succinyl-CoA and ADP (or GDP) to CoASH, succinate and ATP (or GTP) (1). $\Delta G$ for this reaction is 0.07 kJ/mol and therefore it is reversible (2).
+When SUCL proceeds in the direction towards succinyl-CoA, this product may follow heme- or ketone body metabolism (3), (4).
 On the other hand, the reaction proceeding towards ATP or GTP formation is termed 'substrate-level phosphorylation' and can occur in the absence of oxygen.
-Substrate-level phosphorylation during anoxia/ischemia rescues cells from cytosolic ATP depletion (Chinopoulos et al. 2010, 2013; Kiss et al. 2013).
-GTP is a central regulator of cellular anabolism (Pall 1985); in mitochondria, GTP is used by the protein synthesis machinery, the PEP carboxykinase isoform 2 and GTP-AMP phosphotransferase and other GTP-binding proteins (Thomson 1998).
-GTP salvage inside the matrix is critical because it is believed not to be transported through the inner mitochondrial membrane in higher organisms (Pfaff et al. 1965).
-However, guanine nucleotide transport by atractyloside-sensitive and -insensitive mechanisms in isolated heart mitochondria has been reported by one group (McKee et al. 1999, 2000), but the carrier has not been found.
-On the other hand, it is well established that yeasts harbor a mitochondrial GTP/GDP translocase, but a homologue in higher organisms has not been identified (Vozza et al. 2004); accordingly, yeasts lack a GTPforming SUCL (Przybyla-Zawislak et al. 1998).
-GTPforming SUCL may support ATP formation in the matrix through the concerted action with a mitochondrial isoform of a nucleotide diphosphate kinase known as nm23-H4; this kinase complexes with either ATP- or GTP-forming SUCL (Kadrmas et al. 1991; Kowluru et al. 2002).
+Substrate-level phosphorylation during anoxia/ischemia rescues cells from cytosolic ATP depletion (5), (6), (7).
+GTP is a central regulator of cellular anabolism (8); in mitochondria, GTP is used by the protein synthesis machinery, the PEP carboxykinase isoform 2 and GTP-AMP phosphotransferase and other GTP-binding proteins (9).
+GTP salvage inside the matrix is critical because it is not transported through the inner mitochondrial GTP/GDP translocase, and a homologue in higher organisms has not been identified (13), however, yeast lack the GTP-forming SUCL (14).
+GTP-forming SUCL may support ATP formation in the matrix through the concerted action with a mitochondrial isoform of a nucleotide diphosphate kinase known as nm23-H4; this kinase complexes with either ATP- or GTP forming SUCL (15), (16).

-Considering the extensive involvement of SUCL in vital biochemical pathways, it is not surprising that its deficiency leads to serious pathology.
-The disease phenotype matches the tissue-specific expression of its subunits: A-SUCL- β is highly expressed in skeletal muscle, brain and heart, while G-SUCL- β is barely detected in brain and muscle, but strongly expressed in liver and kidney (Lambeth et al. 2004).
-Accordingly, mutations in SUCLA2 (MIM ID #612073) results in Leigh's or a Leigh-like syndrome with onset of severe hypotonia in early childhood, muscular atrophy and sensorineural hearing impairment often leading to death during childhood.
-Neuroimaging findings include basal ganglia involvement, especially affecting the putamen and the caudate nuclei (Carrozzo et al. 2007), demyelination and atrophy (Ostergaard et al. 2007b).
+Considering the extensive involvement of succinyl-CoA ligase in vital biochemical pathways, it is not surprising that its deficiency leads to serious pathology.
+The disease phenotype matches the tissue-specific expression of its subunits: A-SUCL- $\beta$ is highly expressed in skeletal muscle, brain and heart, while G-SUCL- $\beta$ is barely detected in brain and muscle, but strongly expressed in liver and kidney (17).
+Accordingly, mutations in SUCLA2 (MIM ID#612073) results in Leigh's or a Leigh-like syndrome with onset of severe hypotonia in early childhood, muscular atrophy and sensorineural hearing impairment often leading to death during childhood.
+Neuroimaging findings include basal ganglia involvement, especially affecting the putamen and the caudate nuclei (18), demyelination and atrophy (19).
 SUCLA2 deficient patients show no abnormalities related to liver functions.
-Mutations in the α subunit-encoding SUCLG1 gene have been reported in 16 patients (Ostergaard et al. 2007a, 2010) and they are associated with a phenotype similar to that seen in patients with SUCLA2 deficiency, or a fatal infantile lactic acidosis.
+Mutations in the $\alpha$ subunit-encoding SUCLG1 gene have been reported in 16 patients, (20), (21) and they are associated with a phenotype similar to that seen in patients with SUCLA2 deficiency, or a fatal infantile lactic acidosis.
 Mutations in the SUCLG2 gene have not been reported so far, and may be incompatible with life.